 Perhaps most critical, however, is that in Cotacachi actors within the movement have been able to manage internal differences and so retain a coherent, shared agenda on territorial development and the place of mining within it.
 In the process they have been able to recruit progressively more support in areas not directly affected by the proposed mine (a process greatly assisted by their leverage within municipal government).
 In Cajamarca this has not occurred.
-The movement has been characterized by more struggles over leadership and by the presence of different currents with quite distinct views on development, politics and the place of mining in the regional economy.
+The movement has been characterised by more struggles over leadership and by the presence of different currents with quite distinct views on development, politics and the place of mining in the regional economy.
 Also, the forms of non-agrarian (largely urban) opportunity promoted by the existence of MYSA has meant that a large part of the urban (and significant elements within the rural) population are in favor of mineral-led territorial development.
 The wealth of the mine has also meant that through its social programs and its subcontracting practices it has been able to cultivate support, creating a series of incentives that movement actors find hard to contest.
-Indeed, they may often respond to these same incentives themselves as for instance when FEROCAFENOP accepted MYSA funding, or when staff of organizations critical of the mines end up accepting employment with the mine.29 with investors, with North American lawyers, and with broader solidarity networks.
+Indeed, they may often respond to these same incentives themselves as for instance when FEROCAFENOP accepted MYSA funding, or when staff of organisations critical of the mines end up accepting employment with the mine. xxix

+Transnational linkages have been of great importance for both movements.
+In addition to the financial resources that these have made available, they have also facilitated access to spaces of debate with company head offices (in the case of MYSA), with investors, with North American lawyers, and with broader solidarity networks.
 These contacts serve as sources of moral support and encouragement for local activists, and occasionally also as sources of additional human and financial resources, as well as vehicles for advocacy activities.
-While this endorses arguments about the importance of transnational linkages in contemporary environmental and human rights politics (Keck and Sikkink, 1998),30 the comparison also suggests that such transnational relations have not been the central factor in determining outcomes in the two cases.
+While this endorses arguments about the importance of transnational linkages in contemporary environmental and human rights politics (Keck and Sikkink, 1998),xxx the comparison also suggests that such transnational relations have not been the central factor in determining outcomes in the two cases.
 They are equally present in the two cases, and indeed many of the networks are similar (those of Friends of the Earth International, Oxfam America and Bay Area environmental networks) - yet the outcomes in Cotacachi and Cajamarca are distinct.
-The implication is that national and local factors, the unique political economies in which each case has unfolded, and the dynamics internal to local movements, each continue to be at least as important in determining the extent to which social movements are able to refashion patterns of development, and thus in determining the forms and outcomes of co-production that come to dominate territorial restructuring and livelihood transformation.
-By the same token, while analytical attention to the roles played by international groups is important, this should not distract attention from the continuing importance of national environmental and human rights organizations and individuals.
-In both our case studies, these groups and persons have provided important technical, legal and moral support to movement processes, have helped raise the visibility of these conflicts in national debates, and have provided information and training to more locally based social movement organizations.
-While themselves often linked to international organizations, these actors are far more than mere appendages within transnational networks.
+The implication is that national and local factors, the unique political economies in which each case has unfolded, and the dynamics internal to local movements, each continue to be at least as important in determining the extent to which social movements are able to refashion patterns of development, and thus in determining the forms and outcomes of coproduction that come to dominate territorial restructuring and livelihood transformation.
+By the same token, while analytical attention to the roles played by international groups is important, this should not distract attention from the continuing importance of national environmental and human rights organisations and individuals.
+In both our case studies, these groups and persons have provided important technical, legal and moral support to movement processes, have helped raise the visibility of these conflicts in national debates, and have provided information and training to more locally based social movement organisations.
+While themselves often linked to international organisations, these actors are far more than mere appendages within transnational networks.
 Their own histories, agendas, relationships, capacities and positions have important effects on the trajectories of local conflicts over mining and development.